- Bente KalsnesBente KalsnesDepartment of Communication, Kristiania University College

 The Concerns Over Fake News

-Fake news was named the term of the year in 2016 by the Oxford Dictionary, and in 2017 by the Collins Dictionary.
+Fake news was named the word of the year in 2017 by the Collins Dictionary.
 In 2017, the usage of the term had increased by 365% since 2016 (Collins Dictionary, 2017).
 The American presidential election in 2016 put the phenomenon on the international agenda.
 Websites with fabricated content gained massive attention, such as the story that falsely claimed that the Pope endorsed the republican candidate Donald Trump (Ritchie, 2016).
 Shortly after, President Donald Trump politicized the term and used it to discredit established media outlets.
 But even though the term seems fairly new, the phenomena it covers are old.
 Manipulation, disinformation, falseness, rumors, conspiracy theories—actions and behaviors which are frequently associated with the term—have existed as long as humans have communicated.
 The novelty of the term in this context relates to how false or misleading information is produced, distributed and consumed through digital communication technology.
 Additionally, new communication technologies have made it easier to manipulate the news format, thus simultaneously benefitting and undermining news media’s credibility.

 The challenges that lies, propaganda, and fake news represent for open societies have been recognized for several decades.
 In a column published for The Atlantic in 1919, Walter Lippmann set out a comprehensive view of the problems that propaganda posed for modern Western society (Sproule, 1997, p.
 12).
 Lippmann argued that the basic problem of democracy was to protect news—the source of public opinion—from the taint of propaganda, and no modern society lacking the wherewithal to detect lies could call itself free (Lippmann, 1922).
 Without reliable information, it will be hard for democracies to function.
 Fake news and disinformation are symbols of a larger societal problem: the manipulation of public opinion to affect the real world (Gu, Kropotov, & Yarochkin, 2017).
 But even though disinformation is a historic phenomenon, each new communication technology allows for new ways to manipulate and amplify disinformation to people and societies.
 Following novel digital communication technologies requires new ways to tackle the challenges compared to earlier communication technologies.